-They set up simple practical enquiries, making systematic and careful observations, taking accurate measurements using a range of equipment, including thermometers and data loggers.
+They set up simple practical inquiries, making systematic and careful observations, taking accurate measurements using a range of equipment, including thermometers and data loggers.
 Pupils are given opportunities to gather, record, classify and present data in a variety of ways to help in answering scientific questions.
-Findings from enquiries are reported in a variety of ways including oral and written explanations, displays or presentations.
+Findings from inquiries are reported in a variety of ways including oral and written explanations, displays or presentations.
 Pupils use results to draw simple conclusions, make predictions, evaluate and suggest improvements and raise further questions.
 Differences, similarities or changes related to simple scientific ideas and processes are identified, whilst straightforward scientific evidence is used to answer questions or to support their findings.
 Organisational and independence skills are developed.
 Cross-curricular links used where appropriate

 Year 4 Science topics are:

 - Plus a ‘Super Science’ topic: ‘Brilliant Bubbles’

 - Acids and Alkalis